 2. Battery Operated Lights

 After I laid the garland across the mantel, I added the EASIEST layer of lights!
-I bought these lights and a package of double A batteries.
+I bought twinkle lights and a package of double A batteries.
 We don’t have any accessible electrical up there and did not want any cords hanging down, so these battery power lights were such a gamechanger.

 I simply hid the battery box under the garland and laid the lights among the garland.
 I didn’t do any “wrapping” but instead just spread them out on each piece of garland and tucked them into the garland every so often.